In executive order, Trump to dramatically change US approach to climate change

 "It is an issue that deserves attention," the official said of climate change.
 "But I think the President has been very clear that he is not going to pursue climate change policies that put the US economy at risk.
 It is very simple."

-Tuesday's order will initiate a review of the Clean Power Plant initiative, rescind the moratorium on coal mining on US federal lands and urge federal agencies to "identify all regulations, all rules, all policies ... that serve as obstacles and impediments to American energy independence," the official said.
+Tuesday's order will initiate a review of the Clean Power Plan initiative, rescind the moratorium on coal mining on US federal lands and urge federal agencies to "identify all regulations, all rules, all policies ... that serve as obstacles and impediments to American energy independence," the official said.

 Specifically, the order will rescind at least six Obama-era executive orders aimed at curbing climate change and regulating carbon emissions, including Obama's November 2013 executive order instructing the federal government to prepare for the impact of climate change and the September 2016 presidential memorandum that outlined the "growing threat to national security" that climate change poses.

 "The previous administration devalued workers by their policies," the official said.
-"We are saying we can do both we can protect the environment and provide people with work."
+"We are saying we can do both.
+We can protect the environment and provide people with work."

 The White House official went on to argue that the best way to protect the environment is to have a strong economy, noting that countries like India and China do less to protect the environment.